ThomasNieto/KCWIT-Tools-Install/README.md

     Set-ExecutionPolicy -ExecutionPolicy AllSigned -Force
     ```

-4. The script will download and install the various required applications.
+3. The script will download and install the various required applications.
 It may take some time to complete.
 Please be patient.

-5. If there are any errors or warnings please get a hold of a mentor for help.
+4. If there are any errors or warnings please get a hold of a mentor for help.

-6. To view, update, install, or reinstall packages start
+5. To view, update, install, or reinstall packages start `Chocolatey GUI` from the `Start` menu.

 ### MacOS